nadethoughts/Aetheria/Campaigns/Nimble/PCs/Alder (Derek).md

 - Predicted the timing of the steam bursts in the trapped corridor with a natural 20.
 - Administered Caustic Brew to Rowan after Rowan went down in the animal pen fight.
 - May currently be holding the Flamecaller's Talisman, though the party still needs to confirm.
+- Communed with [[World/Religion/Deities/Erabose|Erabose]] at the ruined Erie outpost; the patron remains displeased about an earlier unfulfilled command but still considers Alder useful.

 ## Current Hooks
 - Alder's patron wants Haggard's axe removed as competition.